LLNL/Curvallis/README.md

    - **--eos_function (Default: all)**

    Allows the user to only plot a portion of a data file.
 2d data files are separated into different sections.
 Each section is a different eos function, which the user can specify with this argument.
-Usual eos function names are Ec, Pc, Cs, etc. By default, all sections are displayed.
+Usual eos function names are "Ec", "Pc", "Cs", etc. By default, all sections are displayed.

    - **--use_eos_info_file**

-   Uses the .info file associated with the eos data.
-The .info file must have the same name as the eos data.
-A new .info file will be written along with a new eos data file.
-If this option isn't specified, any .info files will be ignored, and a new .info file will not be created if data is written out.
+   Uses the ".info" file associated with the eos data.
+The ".info" file must have the same name as the eos data.
+A new ".info" file will be written along with a new eos data file.
+If this option isn't specified, any ".info" files will be ignored, and a new ".info" file will not be created if data is written out.

    - **--do_derivative**

-   Plot the derivative of the specified --fit_curve functions.
+   Plot the derivative of the specified "--fit_curve" functions.
 Some derivative equations are questionable, so results may not be accurate.
-Unsure if this works with multiple fit_types.
+Unsure if this works with multiple fit types.

    - **--do_integral**

-   Plot the integral of the specified --fit_curve functions.
+   Plot the integral of the specified "--fit_curve" functions.
 Some integral equations are questionable.
-Unsure if this works with multiple fit_types.
+Unsure if this works with multiple fit types.

    - **--print_E2P**

-   Assume that the 1D data given is energy data and print out the corresponding pressure data into a file.
-This file name is set by the '--presure_file_name' command line argument.
+   Assume that the 1d data given is energy data and print out the corresponding pressure data into a file.
+This file name is set by the "--presure_file_name" command line argument.

    - **--print_P2B**

-   Assume that the 1D data given is pressure data and print out the corresponding bulk modulus data into a file.
-This file name is set by the '--bulk_mod_file_name' command line argument.
+   Assume that the 1d data given is pressure data and print out the corresponding bulk modulus data into a file.
+This file name is set by the "--bulk_mod_file_name" command line argument.

    - **--print_theta2gamma**

-   Assume that the 1D data given is Debye temperature data (theta data) and print out the corresponding Gruneisen gamma data into a file.
-This file name is set by the '--gamma_file_name' command line argument.
+   Assume that the 1d data given is Debye temperature data (theta data) and print out the corresponding Gruneisen gamma data into a file.
+This file name is set by the "--gamma_file_name" command line argument.

    - **--region_bound _bound_ _bound_ ...**

-   Specify the boundaries of each region by it's x value.
+   Specify the boundaries of each region by its x value.
 Values may be int or float.
 The first and last boundary should not be specified because they are the first and last point of the data.
 The number of regions to create is calculated by the number of boundaries entered.
 2 boundaries has 3 regions, 3 boundaries has 4, etc...
-For example, to create 3 regions with the first regions starting at the beginning of the data and ending at x=30, the second region starting at x=30 and ending at x=45, and the third region starting at x=45 and ending at the end of the data, you would enter '--region_bound 30 45'.
+For example, to create 3 regions with the first regions starting at the beginning of the data and ending at x=30, the second region starting at x=30 and ending at x=45, and the third region starting at x=45 and ending at the end of the data, you would enter "--region_bound 30 45".
 Regions cannot overlap, so each boundary specifies the beginning of one region and the end of another.
-This option is NOT able to be used in conjunction with the '--region_data_points' option.
+This option is NOT able to be used in conjunction with the "--region_data_points" option.

    - **--region_data_points _int_**

    Specify that regions should automatically be made based upon how many data points each region should hold.
 Regions will be created with the given number of data points in each region, starting from the left/beginning of the data, until the end is reached.
 If there is a region at the end of the data without the sufficient number of data points, it will be combined with the previous region.
-For example, if the parameter '--region_data_points 40' is given when plotting a data file of 209 data points, region boundaries would be created between the 40th and 41st, 80th and 81st, 120th and 121st, and the 160th and 161st data points.
+For example, if the parameter "--region_data_points 40" is given when plotting a data file of 209 data points, region boundaries would be created between the 40th and 41st, 80th and 81st, 120th and 121st, and the 160th and 161st data points.
 A region boundary is not created between the 200th and 201st data points because this would leave only 9 points in the last region.
-This option is NOT able to be used in conjunction with the '--region_bound' option.
+This option is NOT able to be used in conjunction with the "--region_bound" option.

    - **--overlap _int_ (Default: 2)**